-- 2. Exception: Areas landscaped with short-grass prairie that abut land protected by the City of Cheyenne or Laramie County for the purpose of maintaining natural resources, nature-oriented recreation or scenic areas may be excepted from requiring an irrigation system. - 3.
+- Exception: Areas landscaped with short-grass prairie that abut land protected by the City of Cheyenne or Laramie County for the purpose of maintaining natural resources, nature-oriented recreation or scenic areas may be excepted from requiring an irrigation system. - 3.
 Exception: Locations utilizing existing landscape may be excepted from requiring an automatic irrigation system. - 4.
-Exception: Areas, including those in the public right-ofway, landscaped with seeded drought tolerant grass ground covers in the LI-Light Industrial and HI-Heavy Industrial Zoning Districts may be excepted from requiring an automatic irrigation system.
-An automatic drip other appropriate automatic irrigation system shall be provided to regularly irrigate all other required landscaping including trees, shrubs, ornamental grasses and perennials according to their watering requirements.
+Exception: Areas, including those in the public right-of-way, landscaped with seeded drought tolerant grass ground covers in all zoning districts may be excepted from requiring an automatic irrigation system.
+An automatic drip irrigation system shall be provided to regularly irrigate all other required landscaping including trees, shrubs, ornamental grasses and perennials according to their watering requirements.
 Non-irrigated areas landscaped with drought tolerant grass ground covers shall be seeded according to G-8 Turf Seeding Standards (except for D.5 Watering), G-9 Fine Grading and Soil Preparation Standards, G-10 Streetscape Maintenance Standards and G-11 Establishment Maintenance for Newly Planted Trees.